imPrk0/ypay_plan/README.md

 # Use Tutorial

 ## 1) Download the latest release package (.zip).
+Go to the release version of the project page on GitHub and download the latest version.
 ## 2) Upload the release package to the server and unzip.
+I don’t need to say too much, everyone will!
+Of course, you can also choose to unzip and upload. :)
 ## 3) Configure server software (e.g: Nginx, Apache).

 ### Nginx